-OLED is a new display technology - used to create thin, efficient and bright displays and lighting panels.
+OLED is a new display and lighting technology - used to create thin, efficient and bright displays and lighting panels.
 OLEDs can be made flexible, and transparent, and so open the way for new, exciting display applications.
 One of the possible markets for OLEDs is the automotive industry.

 Where will OLED be used in future cars?